OBOFoundry/OBOFoundry.github.io/ontology/cob.md

 activity_status: active
 ---

 The Core Ontology for Biology and Biomedicine (COB) brings together key terms from a wide range of OBO projects into a single, small ontology.
-The goal is to improve interoperabilty and reuse across the OBO community through better coordination of key terms.
+The goal is to improve interoperability and reuse across the OBO community through better coordination of key terms.